 Unfortunately, many artists view preliminary sketches as a waste of time that gets in the way of working on the finished piece.
 It’s actually the opposite: preliminary sketches, when done well, will actually save you many hours of unnecessary frustration and backtracking when working on the final piece.

 Creating successful preliminary sketches is all about making smart transitions, both in terms of scale, complexity, and focus.
 The process from sketch to finish should feel like a natural progression which gradually brings you to a finished work.

-Below is a video tutorial on how to brainstorm, sketch, and create a drawing from beginning to end based on our October Art Dare.
+Below is a video tutorial a video tutorial on how to brainstorm, sketch, and create a drawing from beginning to end.

 I’ve broken up the preliminary sketch process into four general phases below, using sketches from one of my student’s drawings as an example of the progression for the sketches.
 Naturally, you have to troubleshoot a system that is most appropriate for the kind of work that you do, but this list provides the basics and a place to start.

 Address the conceptual aspect of your piece.
 Make lists of ideas and subjects that you might want to pursue and write everything down.
 Play “word association” with yourself to come up with potential concepts.
 Entertain every single idea that occurs to you, no matter how silly it may seem at the time.